Why and How to Convert Your Ebook to Audiobook

 If you don’t want to go through the hassle of either doing it yourself or hiring a freelancer, then you can have the entire publishing process handled by an audiobook self-publishing service — yes, those exist as well.

 The most popular audiobook platform is Amazon’s Audiobook Creation Exchange (ACX) which distributes to iTunes, and of course both Audible and Amazon.
-Another popular option is Findaway Voices, which recently partnered with Draft2Digital.
+Another popular option is Findaway Voices (a partner of Draft2Digital).
 Both platforms facilitate finding a narrator and producer for your audiobooks as well as distribution.

 Here are other options you can check out as well: